lucee/script-runner/README.md

 ## As a GitHub Action

-To use as a GitHub Action, to run the PDF tests after building the PDF Extension, just add the following yaml
+To use as a GitHub Action, to run the PDF tests after building the PDF Extension, just add the following YAML

 ```
     - name: Checkout Lucee